AndreJorgeLopes/taste.io-ratings-scraper/README.md

 ## Configuration

-Edit `config.py` to customize the scraper settings:
+Create a `.env` file based on `.env.example` and configure the following settings:

-- `USERNAME`: Your taste.io username
+- `TASTE_USERNAME`: Your taste.io username
+- `SIMKL_CLIENT_ID`: Your Simkl API client ID (get it from https://simkl.com/settings/developer/)
-- `HEADLESS_MODE`: Run Chrome in headless mode (default: True)
+- `HEADLESS_MODE`: Run Chrome in headless mode (default: true)
-- `MIN_DELAY`/`MAX_DELAY`: Random delay between requests to avoid rate limiting
+- `MIN_DELAY`/`MAX_DELAY`: Random delay between requests (default: 1.5/4.0)
-- `PAGE_LOAD_TIMEOUT`: Maximum time to wait for page load
+- `PAGE_LOAD_TIMEOUT`: Maximum time to wait for page load (default: 30)
-- `OUTPUT_FILE`: Name of the output file
+- `OUTPUT_FILE`: Name of the output file (default: SimklBackup.json)
-- `JSON_INDENT`: Number of spaces for JSON indentation
-- `CSV_ENABLED`: Enable CSV output alongside JSON
-- `CSV_FIELDS`: Fields to include in CSV output
-- `USER_AGENTS`: List of user agents to rotate through
-- `REQUEST_HEADERS`: Custom headers for requests
-- `COOKIE_DEFAULTS`: Default cookie values for authentication

 ## Usage

-1. Configure your taste.io username in `config.py`
+1. Configure your environment variables in `.env`
 2. Run the script:
    ```bash
    python scraper.py
    ```

-The script will create output files containing your ratings in the specified format(s).
+The script will create a JSON file containing your ratings in the Simkl backup format.
+Subsequent runs will use cached API responses when available.

 ## Output Formats